anirudhdggl/taws/README.md

 - [ ] The script is unable to do the copy task for files that are not uploaded to any folder and rather directly to s3 base directory.

 <p>&nbsp;</p>

+## sgcopy

+AWS provides users with customizable firewalls for instances.
+These firewalls are called SG or security groups.
+Although you can attach many SG to an instance, but doing so makes your

 >For any improvements and suggestions feel free to open an issue, pull request or contact me.